firefly-oss/.github/profile/README.md

 <p align="center">
   <sub>Made with ❤️ by the <b>firefly-oss</b> community.</sub><br>
-  <sub>© Firefly.
-Some repositories may offer enterprise add-ons; see individual licenses.</sub>
+  <sub>© 2025 Firefly Software Solutions Inc. Some repositories may offer enterprise add-ons; see individual licenses.</sub>
 </p>